Deepanjalkumar/Attacksurfacemanagement/README.md

      Inside it there all lots of engine which covers various aspect of hacking.
 Choose as per your requirement and start hacking.

      Now lets look at the other feature of it i.e sharing information on a real time .

-(Both locally and over internet)
+                    uvicorn api:app --reload ( Uvicorn running on http://127.0.0.1:8000 )

+                    For sharing and accessing subdomain use this endpoint : /web/subdomain

+                    For sharing and accessing http and https service use this endpoint : /web/web-service